tram-rb/tram-policy/README.md

 Policy objects are responsible for context-related validation of objects, or mixes of objects.
 Here **context-related** means a validation doesn't check whether an object is valid by itself, but whether it is valid for some purpose (context).
 For example, we could ask if some article is ready (valid) to be published, etc.

-There are several well-known interfaces exist for validation like [ActiveModel::Validations][active-model-validation], or its [ActiveRecord][active-record-validation] extension in Rails, or PORO [Dry::Validation][dry-validation].
+There are several well-known interfaces exist for validation like [ActiveModel::Validations][active-model-validation], or its [ActiveRecord][active-record-validation] extension for Rails, or PORO [Dry::Validation][dry-validation].
 All of them focus on providing rich DSL-s for **validation rules**.

 **Tram::Policy** follows another approach -- it uses simple Ruby methods for validation, but focuses on building both *customizable* and *composable* results of validation, namely their errors.

-- By **customizable** we mean adding any number of *tags* to validation error -- to allow filtering and sorting validation results.
+- By **customizable** we mean adding any number of *tags* to errors -- to allow filtering and sorting validation results.
-- By **composable** we mean a possibility to merge errors provided by one policy/validator to another, for building nested sets of well-focused policies.
+- By **composable** we mean a possibility to merge errors provided by one policy into another, and build nested sets of well-focused policies.

 Keeping this reasons in mind, let's go to some examples.